fennel-ai/client/docs/pages/getting-started/welcome-to-fennel.md

   content feeds, notifications, email marketing campaigns etc.
 - **Search Ranking** - ordering available documents in response to a query based on relevance, personalization, or custom preferences
+- **Marketing Personalization** - choosing the right promotions/discounts to offer, the right time to send a campaign email, the right products to include in the email etc.

 .. and lot more!